matze/quotes/README.md

 ----

 * add other sources than just <zitate.net>
-* add wallpaper writing code
+* add Pango code for better contrast
+* use small caps for author name rather than an italic font face